-- Responsibility and Authority.
+- 12.2.1 Responsibility and Authority.
 The Medical Staff Operating Subcommittees consist of two standing subcommittees of the Medical Staff Executive Committee, which are responsible for providing oversight of medical and administrative clinical services, assisting in the monitoring and improvement of patient care, and otherwise fulfilling the responsibilities delegated to it by the Medical Staff Executive Committee.
 There shall be one Medical Staff Operating Subcommittee for each Hospital: Chandler Hospital and Good Samaritan Hospital.
-The Medical Staff Operating Subcommittees shall meet regularly, at least 10 times per year. - Composition.
-The voting members of the Medical Staff Operating Subcommittee for each particular Hospital include the President, the Vice President for the particular Hospital, the Chief Medical Officer, the Chair of the Credentials Committee, the Chairs for each clinical service at the particular Hospital and three at-large members elected by the Medical Staff whose primary site of practice is the particular Hospital.
-Advisory members who serve ex officio without vote include the director of pharmacy, chief nursing officer, Chief Administrative Officer for the particular Hospital, ACGME Designated Institutional Official or designee, and legal counsel for the University.
-A resident representative(s) whose clinical training is primarily located at the particular Hospital, selected by the House Staff Counsel who has a clinical rotation at the particular Hospital shall also serve without vote on the Medical Staff Operating Subcommittee at such Hospital.
+The Medical Staff Operating Subcommittees shall meet regularly, at least 10 times per year. - Subcommittee for each particular Hospital include the President of the Medical Staff Operating President for the particular Hospital, a Chief Medical Officer as designated by the Chief Physician Executive, the Chair of the Credentials Committee, the Chairs for each clinical service or their designees, and three at-large members elected by the Organized Medical Staff whose primary site of practice is the particular Hospital.
+Advisory members who serve ex officio without vote include the Director of Pharmacy, Chief Nurse Executive, Vice President for Hospital Operations, Vice President for Ambulatory Services and Medical Group Operations, Chief Information Officer, ACGME Designated Institutional Official or designee, and legal counsel for the University.
+A resident representative(s) selected by the House Staff Counsel who has a clinical rotation at the particular Hospital shall also serve without vote on the Medical Staff Operating Subcommittee at such Hospital.
 Each voting and non-voting member of the Medical Staff Executive Committee may attend any meeting of either Medical Staff Operating Subcommittee.
-The presence of at least five members of the Medical Staff Operating Subcommittee entitled to vote, present and attending, shall constitute a quorum for all actions.
+The presence of at least five members of the Medical Staff Operating

+Subcommittee entitled to vote, present and attending, shall constitute a quorum for all actions.
 If an appropriate quorum is not present, the meeting may be adjourned by those members in attendance and reconvened at such later date as determined by the Vice President when a quorum is available and is present.
 At times appropriate and necessary, the Medical Staff Operating Subcommittee may take action without a meeting by unanimous consent (setting forth the action so taken), provided by each member entitled to vote thereat.
 Consent may be provided either in writing and signed by the member or electronically through a secure system operated by the University of Kentucky that requires verification of identity of the member sending the consent.
-Electronic consent shall be submitted to the appropriate Secretary with a copy to Legal Counsel.
+Electronic consent shall be submitted to the Secretary.